dialloflatno/Checkin/README.md

 ## Project Summary

 We wanted to develop an app that would help students report emergencies, see schedules, grades, and create events in their schools.
-We aim to promotoe automony and responsibility by giving students the ability to feel invested in their own space and community.
-In a time where school shootings and violence are at an all-time-high we believe an app such as CheckedIn is a neccesity for schools of all kinds.
+We aim to promote autonomy and responsibility by giving students the ability to feel invested in their own space and community.
+In a time where school shootings and violence are at an all-time-high, we believe an app such as CheckedIn is a necessity for schools of all kinds.

 ## Stories